Miami Divorce Lawyers Craft Marital Settlement Agreements

 There are three main ways we as Miami divorce attorneys can help you achieve a marital settlement during divorce:

 - Negotiations — In this traditional process, both parties have attorneys advocating for them as they search for a solution to their conflicts.

 - Mediation — A neutral third party guides the spouses toward an effective and manageable compromise.

 - Collaboration — The spouses pledge not to litigate their divorce and retain attorneys who likewise will not go to court with them.
 This agreement locks the spouses into a cooperative process toward a settlement.
 If one of the spouses reneges and decides to litigate the divorce, they both have to start over from square one with new lawyers.

 Whether one or all of these methods are available to you depends on the type of relationship you have with your spouse.
 The more respect and trust you retain for each other, the more likely these methods are to work.
 But, if all your respect is shattered, it’s more likely you’ll have to go to court.

 Another route to marital settlement is to execute a prenuptial or postnuptial agreement.
 This type of contract is meant to settle all divorce issues ahead of time and can greatly facilitate a divorce.

 Contact our Miami divorce lawyers to discuss marital settlement agreements

 A marital settlement agreement can take a great deal of the stress and expense out of divorce and save you time.
-The experienced Miami divorce lawyers at Rafool, LLC are skilled at reaching settlements even when conflicts between spouses seem insurmountable.
+The experienced Miami divorce lawyers at Rafool, PLLC are skilled at reaching settlements even when conflicts between spouses seem insurmountable.
 To learn more, call us at (305) 567-9400 or contact our Miami office online to schedule an initial consultation.